kyliekeijzer/project-vegang/README.md

 ## Usage

-1. Run jupyter notebook (preferably in a virtual environment).
+1. Run Jupyter Notebook in the terminal (preferably in a virtual environment).
 ```
 jupyter notebook
 ```